 The Place Scandinavian specialty restuarant is hard to come by in Singapore given the huge geographical and logistical challenges, hence I was really excited to check out Fisk Seafoodbar & Market at the recently opened Novotel Singapore on Stevens.
 The restaurant name Fisk, which is Norwegian for fish, is decked in modern Scandinavian furnishings.
 The spacious 4,000sq ft space is split into a fresh market retail concept where you can get fresh seafood produce, as well as the seafoodbar dining area.

-I had an interesting time checking out the fresh produce, where the brand is focused on sustainable and fresh water seafood.
+I had an interesting time checking out the fresh produce, where the brand is focused on sustainable and cold water seafood.
 That said, you can’t go very wrong with the group behind Fisk, Snorre Food which has been a veteran player specialising in distributing Norwegian and coldwater seafood.

 The Food The menu here is reflective of the fresh seafood produce from the market section.
 For lunch, there is a 4-course Set and a la carte selections like seafood on ice and open-face “Smørrebrød” sandwiches, while dinner include bar bites such as Fried Herring and dishes like Hot-Smoked Greenland Halibut.

 From the lunch menu, we started with the Prawns On Ice (S$6/100g), Norwegian coldwater prawns with roe.
 Despite the small size of the prawn, I could taste the freshness of the coldwater.
 There is not much marination, hence the taste is as fresh as it is.